 WANT TO GIVE IT A TRY?

 The best way to find out if Scribd will be the right fit for you is to give it a go.
 While Scribd offers everyone a free one-month trial, you can get a free two-month trial if you use this link to sign up.
-Using this link will also provide me with one additional free month so thanks in advance if you decide to give it a try!
+Using this link will also provide an additional free month on my end so thanks in advance if you decide to give it a try!

 A FEW SUGGESTIONS TO GET YOU STARTED: